JGameCreation/numpy-datasets/docs/user/developers.rst

 ===========

-The SymJAX project was started by Randall Balestriero in early 2020.
+The numpy-datasets project was started by Randall Balestriero in early 2020.
-As an open-source project, we highly welcome contributions (`current contributors <https://github.com/RandallBalestriero/SymJAX/graphs/contributors>`_) !
+As an open-source project, we highly welcome contributions (`current contributors <https://github.com/RandallBalestriero/numpy-datasets/graphs/contributors>`_) !

 Philosophy
 ----------

-SymJAX started from the need to combine the best functionalities of Theano, Tensorflow (v1) and Lasagne.
-While we propose various deep learning oriented methods, SymJAX shall remain as general as possible in its core, methods should be grouped as much as possible into specialized submodules, and a complete documentation should be provided, preferably along with a working example located in the Gallery.
+numpy-datasets started from the need to combine the best functionalities of Theano, Tensorflow (v1) and Lasagne.
+While we propose various deep learning oriented methods, numpy-datasets shall remain as general as possible in its core, methods should be grouped as much as possible into specialized submodules, and a complete documentation should be provided, preferably along with a working example located in the Gallery.